corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

    This command inspects the logs every few seconds until all the nodes are ready.

-3. To monitor logs, use the following Corda CLI command:
+3. To monitor logs, run this Corda CLI command:

    `corda-cli network deploy -n <network-name> | docker-compose -f - logs -f`